-If you are a student or faculty member, be sure to take advantage of the academic discount on GlobeSmart offered through our Online Store.
-For just $50 a semester, students or faculty can have full access to GlobeSmart to compliment their course materials or research projects.
+If you are a student or faculty member, be sure to take advantage of the academic discount on GlobeSmart.
+For just $40 a semester, students or faculty can have full access to GlobeSmart to compliment their course materials or research projects.

 Aperian Global’s cultural competence assessment tools and surveys include the following: